Officer for CA Education Policy Fund | Co-director of California Legislative Staff Education Institute

 Senior Program Director

-Natalie Lenhart is a Program Manager at Capitol Impact.
+Natalie Lenhart is a Senior Program Director at Capitol Impact.
 In this role, she focuses on coalition building, cross-sector collaboration, workforce development, education technology, and strategic planning.
 Natalie is passionate about working with many different organizations to expand and strengthen their impact.

 Before starting at Capitol Impact, Natalie received her B.A. in comparative government at UC Berkeley (Go Bears!).
 She spent time in the political realm working on Assembly and Senate campaigns, and as a constituent service representative.
 After joining Capitol Impact in 2016, she returned to school to obtain her Master’s in Public Administration from the Price School of Public Policy at the University of Southern California (Fight On!).
 Her academic and professional background has solidified her belief that social issues do not exist in a vacuum and only through collaborative partnerships can we create scalable solutions.

-Natalie is a proud Sacramento resident and native.
-She enjoys cheese board hopping with friends, bingeing 90’s sitcoms on Netflix, and escaping to Tahoe for a much needed hike or climb.
-Natalie will also travel far and wide for a concert or even a good karaoke night.
+Outside of work, Natalie sits on the Board of the Capitol Network Association, enjoys cheese board hopping with friends, bingeing 90’s sitcoms on Netflix, and escaping to Tahoe for a much needed hike or climb.

 After heading her own policy consulting firm for 15 years, April joined Capitol Impact to provide strategic guidance for nonpartisan legislative staff education and development programs in California and other states.
 Previously, she provided policy advice and analysis to the California State Legislature for nine years as a legislative assistant, committee consultant, and Chief Consultant to the Senate Local Government Committee.
 She wrote laws and shaped state policies relating to the powers, organization, and financing of California’s more than 4,000 local agencies, including property and sales tax allocation, joint power agreements, LAFCO reform, Los Angeles secession, Orange County’s bankruptcy, and Proposition 218 implementation.